-In May 2014, Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09 ("ASU 2014-09"), "Revenue from Contracts with Customers (Topic 606)" and additional changes, modifications, clarifications or interpretations thereafter.
+In May 2014, Financial Accounting Standards Board ("FASB") issued ASU No. 2014-9 ("ASU 2014-9"), "Revenue from Contracts with Customers (Topic 606)" and additional changes, modifications, clarifications or interpretations thereafter.
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 The guidance includes indicators to assist an entity in evaluating whether it controls the good or service before it is transferred to the customer.
 The new revenue recognition standard is effective for public entities for annual reporting periods beginning after December 15, 2017, and interim periods therein.
 The new standard also permits two methods of adoption: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the modified retrospective method).
 The Company adopted Topic 606 as of January 1, 2018 using the modified retrospective method, and the adoption did not have a material impact on the consolidated balance sheets, statements of operations, or cash flows.
 Refer to Note 1(c) below for further details.

-In February 2016, FASB issued ASU No. 2016-02 ("ASU 2016-02"), "Leases (Topic 842)" and additional changes, modifications, clarifications or interpretations thereafter, which generally require companies to recognize operating and financing lease liabilities and corresponding right-of-use assets on the balance sheet.
+In February 2016, FASB issued ASU No. 2016-2 ("ASU 2016-2"), "Leases (Topic 842)" and additional changes, modifications, clarifications or interpretations thereafter, which generally require companies to recognize operating and financing lease liabilities and corresponding right-of-use assets on the balance sheet.
 This guidance will be effective in the first quarter of 2019 on a modified retrospective basis and early adoption is permitted.
-Upon adoption of this standard, the Company expects to recognize, on a discounted basis, its minimum commitments under noncancelable operating leases on the consolidated balance sheets, resulting in the recording of right-of-use assets and lease obligations.
-The Company is currently evaluating whether there may be additional impact this guidance will have on its condensed consolidated financial statements.
+Upon adoption of this standard, the Company expects to recognize, on a discounted basis, its minimum commitments under noncancelable operating leases on its consolidated balance sheets, resulting in the recording of right-of-use assets and lease obligations.

-In August 2016, FASB issued ASU No. 2016-15 ("ASU 2016-15"), "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments," which provides guidance for certain cash flow issues, including contingent consideration payments made after a business combination and debt prepayment or debt extinguishment costs, etc. The guidance is effective for public entities for fiscal years beginning after December 15, 2017 and interim periods within those fiscal years, and early adoption is permitted.
+In August 2016, FASB issued ASU No. 2016-15 ("ASU 2016-15"), "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments," which provides guidance for certain cash flow issues, including contingent consideration payments made after a business combination and debt prepayment or debt extinguishment costs, among other areas.
+The guidance is effective for public entities for fiscal years beginning after December 15, 2017 and interim periods therein, and early adoption is permitted.
 The Company adopted ASU 2016-15 during the first quarter of 2018, noting no material impact to its condensed consolidated financial statements.

-In March 2018, the FASB issued ASU No. 2018-05 ("ASU 2018-05"), Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 118.
-ASU 2018-05 formally amended ASC Topic 740, Income Taxes ("ASC 740"), for the guidance previously provided by SEC Staff Accounting Bulletin No. 118 ("SAB 118"), which provides guidance for the application of ASC 740 in the reporting period in which the tax reform legislation commonly known as the Tax Cuts and Jobs Act of 2017 (the "Tax Act") was signed into law.
-The Company adopted SAB 118 in the fourth quarter of 2017 and therefore, the Company's subsequent adoption of ASU 2018-05 in the first quarter of 2018 had no impact on its accounting for income taxes in the first quarter of 2018.
-Additional information regarding the accounting for income taxes for the Tax Act is contained in Note 7, "Income Taxes."
+In March 2018, the FASB issued ASU No. 2018-5 ("ASU 2018-5"), "Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 118."
+ASU 2018-5 amended ASC Topic 740, Income Taxes ("ASC 740"), to reflect SEC Staff Accounting Bulletin No. 118 ("SAB 118"), which provides guidance on accounting for the impact of the tax reform legislation commonly known as the Tax Cuts and Jobs Act of 2017 (the "Tax Act").
+The amendments in ASU 2018-5 are effective upon issuance.

+The Company adopted SAB 118 in the fourth quarter of 2017, and therefore the Company's subsequent adoption of ASU 2018-5 in the first quarter of 2018 had no impact on its accounting for income taxes in the first quarter of 2018.
+Additional information regarding the accounting for income taxes for the effects of the Tax Act is contained in Note 7, "Income Taxes."